kckenneth/GenomicAssembly/execution.md

 	 tracking URL: http://spark1:8088/proxy/application_1542062922100_21595/
 	 user: root
 ```
-There would be a bunch of logs showing up.
-One of the log I copied and pasted here.
 You can go to the following link in your browser to check the status of your job.

 ```
 http://50.23.42.89:8088/proxy/application_1542062922100_21595/
 ```